 As I followed experienced researchers' advice by creating my own reference guides for Ohio, Michigan, and Wisconsin, I felt like I was wasting so much time.

 As a busy mom and business owner, I don't particularly appreciate wasting time when there is a suitable alternative.
-Why would we ever want to waste 8 or 80 hours migrating the resources from different reference guides hoping that we can make something better than what's already available?
+Why would we ever want to waste 8 or 80 hours migrating resources from different reference guides, hoping that we can create something better than what's already available?

-In short, why reinvent the wheel when you can make small enhancements?
+In short, why reinvent the wheel when you can make minor enhancements?

 That's when I switched gears and began using and improving the FamilySearch Research Wiki.

-As Helen Keller apparently said, “Alone we can do so little; together we can do so much.”
+As Helen Keller said, "Alone we can do so little; together, we can do so much."
 The FamilySearch Wiki is an example of the power of the crowd.

-At no cost, I can access guides generated with the help of other researchers.
-Many of the resources I could have found in the books and the NGS guides are already on the wiki and hyperlinked for easy access.
+I can access guides generated with the help of other researchers at no cost.
+Many resources I could have found in the books and the NGS guides are already on the Wiki and hyperlinked for easy access.

-Secondly, many of the locations have well-organized and searchable content, with moderators and volunteers adding new content regularly.
+Secondly, many locations have well-organized and searchable content, with moderators and volunteers adding new content regularly.

-Finally, if I ever find something on another website or resource that the Wiki lacks, I can easily submit edits.
+Finally, I can easily submit edits if I find something on another website or resource that the Wiki lacks.

 ↪️ Are you looking for more genealogy resources?